BarlowR/BarlowR.github.io/content/projects/Flying_Better/Balancing_Speed_to_Fly_&_Risk_Tolerance/Balancing_Speed_to_Fly_&_Risk_Tolerance.md

 published: true
 category: project
 project_category: Flying Better
-project_name: Balancing Speed to Fly & Risk Tolerance
+project_name: Balancing MacCready Regime & Risk Tolerance
 date: 2025-01-01T13:51:55-08:00
 title: Balancing Speed to Fly & Risk Tolerance
 cover_photo: /content/projects/Flying_Better/Balancing_Speed_to_Fly_&_Risk_Tolerance/photos/cover_photo.jpg
 layout: project-post
 ---

-## Balancing Speed to Fly & Risk Tolerance
+## Balancing MacCready Regime & Risk Tolerance
 2025-01-01

 In [The Insight of MacCready](/content/projects/Flying_Better/The_Insight_of_MacCready_Speed_to_Fly/The_Insight_of_MacCready_Speed_to_Fly), I make the argument that the true value of MacCready speed to fly theory is in setting up a fixed relationship between altitude and time for unpowered flight.
 Lower MC numbers correlate to a higher value on altitude and a lower value on time (speed), and higher MC numbers map to lower value on altitude and higher value on time (speed).